Acid reflux and GERD: The same thing?

 Acid reflux and gastroesophageal reflux disease (GERD) are closely related, but the terms don't necessarily mean the same thing.

-Acid reflux is the backward flow of stomach acid into the esophagus — the tube that connects the throat and stomach.
-Acid reflux is more specifically known as gastroesophageal reflux.
-During an episode of acid reflux, you may taste regurgitated food or sour liquid at the back of your mouth or feel a burning sensation in your chest (heartburn).
+Acid reflux, also known as gastroesophageal reflux (GER), is the backward flow of stomach acid into the tube that connects your throat to your stomach (esophagus).
+During an episode of acid reflux, you might feel a burning sensation in your chest (heartburn).
+This can occur after eating a big meal or drinking coffee or alcohol.

 Sometimes acid reflux progresses to GERD, a more severe form of reflux.
-The most common symptom of GERD is frequent heartburn.
-Other signs and symptoms may include regurgitation of food or sour liquid, difficulty swallowing, coughing, wheezing, and chest pain — especially while lying down at night.
+The most common symptom of GERD is frequent heartburn — two or more times a week.
+Other signs and symptoms can include regurgitation of food or sour liquid, difficulty swallowing, coughing, wheezing, and chest pain — especially while lying down at night.

 If you have occasional acid reflux, lifestyle changes can help.
-Lose excess weight, eat smaller meals, and avoid foods that seem to trigger heartburn — such as fried or fatty foods, chocolate, and peppermint.
-Avoiding alcohol and nicotine may help, too.
+Lose excess weight, eat smaller meals, don't eat two to three hours before bedtime, raise the head of your bed, and avoid foods that seem to trigger heartburn — such as fried or fatty foods, chocolate, and peppermint.
+Don't wear tight clothing around your abdomen, and avoid alcohol and tobacco.

 If necessary, occasional acid reflux can be treated with over-the-counter medication, including: